C.D. Palmaflor del Trópico: History

 In their first season in the top flight, Palmaflor managed to qualify for an international competition for the first time ever, drawing with San José on the final matchday to finish in eighth place and qualify for the 2021 Copa Sudamericana.
 In that campaign, the team was managed by Humberto Viviani and Xabier Azkargorta, who replaced Viviani for the final rounds of the tournament.

-On 16 November 2022, after another qualification to the Copa Sudamericana, Palmaflor went from Quillacollo to the Cochabamba Tropic, with former president of Bolivia Evo Morales being one of the board members.
-On 3 December, the club's Facebook revealed their new name, Club Deportivo Palmaflor del Trópico, and released a new logo the following day; a day later, however, the logo was removed and labelled as "unofficial".
+On 16 November 2022, after another qualification to the Copa Sudamericana, Palmaflor relocated from Quillacollo to the Cochabamba Tropic after its ownership was transferred to the Six Federations of the Cochabamba Tropic, with former president of Bolivia Evo Morales being one of the board members.
+On 3 December, the club's Facebook account revealed their new name, Club Deportivo Palmaflor del Trópico, and released a new logo the following day; a day later, however, the logo was removed and labelled as "unofficial".

+Although the club under its new ownership made an effort to build a strong squad, their participation in the 2023 Copa Sudamericana was short-lived, being eliminated after a 6–0 loss to Blooming in the first stage.
+Concurrently, the club's financial situation worsened and payments to players and coaching staff began to be delayed for several months, which in turn led to the departure of several key players and affected the team's performance in the domestic league as the poor results threw Palmaflor into the relegation zone.
+The early exit from international competition was cited by Evo Morales as one of the factors that led to the club's downfall, as it deprived Palmaflor from receiving a monetary prize of US$ 900,000 that would have helped to sustain the club's budget for the remainder of the year.
+In spite of the difficult situation, the club's authorities began to distance themselves from their responsibilities, and on 18 October 2023, the board led by Denar Sarzuri and recognized by the Bolivian Football Federation resigned.
+Palmaflor's relegation from the División Profesional was eventually confirmed on 26 November 2023, after a 7–1 loss to Bolívar and a victory for Libertad Gran Mamoré against Blooming.

+After the relegation, the club was unable to register player after being sanctioned by FIFA, and subsequently folded after not entering the 2024 Primera A AFC.